-Originally from Dundee, Joan Smith graduated from the University of Edinburgh with an MA (Hons) Fine Art degree in 1987 and went on to gain a postgraduate MFA from Edinburgh College of Art (ECA) two years later.
+Originally from Dundee, Joan graduated from the University of Edinburgh with an MA (Hons) Fine Art degree in 1987 and went on to gain a postgraduate MFA from Edinburgh College of Art (ECA) two years later.

 Joan has taught at ECA for over 20 years, working with Painting - BA (Hons) undergraduate students and lifelong learners.
 She teaches painting, as well as courses in ‘Anatomy and Art’ and ‘Drawing People’.